thejayduck/Bismuth/README.md

 ## Usage
 Here's an example usage of the script.
 ```
-bismuth --silent --mode bg-max
+bismuth --silent --mode max
 ```
 Or you can also simply do;
 ```
 bismuth
 ```
-Which is going to set your wallpaper using `bg-fill` option, and send a notification.
+Which is going to set your wallpaper using `fill` option, and send a notification.

-The wallpaper gets saved at `$HOME`/.config with the name `.wallpaper.jpg`.
+The wallpaper gets saved at `$HOME/.local/share/.wallpaper.jpg`.

 Example `/home/$USER/.local/share/.wallpaper.jpg`